phalcon-orphanage/docs/en/reference/models.rst

     $robot->created_at = new \Phalcon\Db\RawValue('default');
     $robot->create();

-A callback also can be used to create a conditional assigment of automatic default values:
+A callback also can be used to create a conditional assignment of automatic default values:

 .. code-block:: php